 This British Overseas Territory actually consists of more than 40 tropical islands, but only 8 of them are inhabited.
 Providenciales, or ‘Provo’ as it is known locally, is by far the most developed island, and where most visitors stay.
 You’ll find Grace Bay here – a 12-mile stretch of beach voted as one of the best in the world – as well as a handful of modern conveniences like restaurants, spas and shopping facilities, and a golf course.

 Along with beaches, the top Turks and Caicos attraction is diving.
-The entire archipelago sits on a submarine plateau which extends a short distance from the shoreline then plunges 6,000 ft to the ocean floor.
-You can explore the the shallow reef in around 40 ft of water or take a boat to the plateau precipice for some fantastic wall dives.
+The entire archipelago sits on a submarine plateau that extends a short distance from the shoreline and then plunges 6,000 ft to the ocean floor.
+You can explore the shallow reef in around 40 ft of water or take a boat to the plateau precipice for some fantastic wall dives.

 An abundance of sealife

 The region’s other major marine feature is the Columbus Passage, a 22-mile-wide channel that separates the Turks Islands from the Caicos Islands.
 This area is a popular highway for migrating turtles, rays, dolphins, and humpback whales, so it makes for some exciting boat tours.

 If you can tear yourself away from the beaches and sea, the islands have plenty of other attractions.
 You’ll find the world’s only conch farm on Provo, pink flamingoes on North Caicos, and a massive underground cave system on Middle Caicos.
 There’s Grand Turk too, the region’s historic capital, home to old colonial-style buildings, a museum, and the only cruise port in the island chain.

 Best time for a honeymoon in Turks & Caicos